How to Uninstall a YUM Package [2 User-Friendly Cases]

 uninstalling google chrome package with dnf command

-Here you can see that like the yum command, this dnf command will also erase the google chrome package as soon as you type y.
+Here you can see that like the yum command, this dnf command will also erase the Google Chrome package as soon as you type y.
 In the same way, you can do all the similar tasks as yum with this dnf command but with better performance.

-Additional Options of YUM Command
+Some Additional Options of “yum” Command

 Command (short form) Description